 As they begin their work, committees usually adopt a series of motions to deal with items of routine business.
 These motions may deal with matters such as reimbursement of witness expenses, transcripts of in camera meetings or notice requirements.
 There is not a standard list of “routine” motions that every committee must adopt since each committee is free to organize its own work as it wishes, provided that the powers granted by the House are not exceeded.

 Witnesses Appearing Before a Committee

 Committees devote considerable effort to gathering the views of those knowledgeable about or directly affected by the issue before them.
-Depending on the subject, they may consult a relatively small bs-docs-section of technical experts or the Canadian public at large.
+Depending on the subject, they may consult a relatively small group of technical experts or the Canadian public at large.

 Information and commentary are generally gathered in two ways: by the direct testimony of witnesses and by the submission of written briefs.